VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

    that report when attendees have been assigned to seats.
 3. Requests for a payment to be made.
 4. Acknowledgement of the success or failure of the payment.
-5. Events that report when conferences have been created, updated, and published.
-Events that report when seat types have been created or updated.
-6. Events that report when orders have been created and updated.
-7. Events that report when orders have been created and updated.
-8. Events that report when discounts have been created or modified.
+5. Events that report when discounts have been created or modified.
-9. Events that report the calculation of totals based on discounts.
+6. Events that report the calculation of totals based on discounts.
-10. Events that report when conferences have been created, updated, and published.
+7. Events that report when conferences have been created, updated, and published.

 > **BharathPersona:** Some of the events raised from the Conference